MFR6340/theenglishextension.org/open-world-3/unit-2: Down Fifth Avenue.md

 # Open World 3, Unit 2: Down Fifth Avenue
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

 **New York has always been considered to be an intriguing city, so of course there is a unit on visiting the city.
 There is lots of literature based in New York or about the city.
-Here is a sampling:**
+Here is just a sampling:**

 ### New York Underground, by Julia Solis